Addae-Pk/Autoregressors-and-RNN-in-forecasting-/README.md

-# ARIMA VAR-X and RNN for times series forecasting
+## ARIMA, VAR-X, VECM and RNN for times series forecasting

  A projet of a quarterly projection on "USA GDP Forecasting”.
 Presents a meticulous analysis and  Gross Domestic Product over the three years (thus 12 quarters).